UniMath/agda-unimath/src/foundation/commuting-squares-of-maps.lagda.md

 ### Distributivity of pasting squares and transposing by precomposition

-Given two commuting squares which can be composed horizontally (vertically), we know that composing them and then transposing them by precomposition gives the same homotopies as first transposing the squares and then composing them.
+Given two commuting squares which can be composed horizontally (vertically), we know that composing them and then transposing them by precomposition gives a homotopy that is homotopic to first transposing the squares and then composing them.

 ```text
       tl       tr                tr ∘ tl